 Why ask this survey question?

-This is the main reason for providing music during worship services.
-This church survey question can help you find out if your musical program connects with members.
+This church survey question can help you determine if your musical program resonates with your members.

 Why ask this survey question?